narencleancode/comfy-sell-service/README.md

 ## Running the app

 ### Setup
-- Create a file with name `.env` in project root and add configuration values (refer `.env.sample` file)
+- Create a file with name `.env` in project root and add configuration values (refer `.env.local` file)

 ```bash
 # development